annasimulation/EPA141A/Final assignment/README.md

 The boxes are further peeled to find the eventual [worst case scenarios](output/worst_5_case_scenarios.csv).

 ### Step 5: Many-Objective Robust Decision Making Multi-Scenario
 Following, the 5 worst case scenarios are used for the MORDM for multi scenarios.
 This MORDM analysis runs the 5 worst case scenarios and further optimalises the preferred policies.
-Output can be found ...
+The results are simulated in the [MORDM_multi_scenario_results.ipynb](MORDM_multi_scenario_results.ipynb).
+The optimised policies found in this MORDM analysis are the basis of the advise for our client.